Sociologist, researcher with CNRS

-After a dozen years working in cognitive sciences on the articulation of artificial intelligence, cognitive psychology, linguistics, and group sociology, starting in the 2000s my work evolved toward issues related to the sociology, epidemiology, and epistemology of health, particularly of mental health.
+After a dozen years working in cognitive sciences on linkages between artificial intelligence, cognitive psychology, linguistics and the sociology of groups, since the decade of the 2000s my work has evolved towards issues in sociology, epidemiology and the epistemology of health, especially of mental health.

-Today, I am interested in mental disorders – more specifically depression and obsessive compulsive disorders – psychotherapy, and mental-health prevention programs.
-In particular, I am developing on these subjects a sociologically and epistemologically informed critical analysis of the methods used to evaluate the effectiveness of interventions, more particularly in the context of the extension of the Evidence-Based Medicine (EBM) paradigm to mental medicine (EBMM) and of the growing interest of public-health operators in mental health.
-More generally, my work falls under the perspective of an epistemological and sociological elucidation of “measurement” in mental health and of the social practices that it induces.
+At present, I am interested in mental disorders and more specifically in depression, suicide and obsessive-compulsive disorders, in psychotherapies, and in mental health prevention programmes.
+In particular, I am developing a sociologically and epistemologically informed critical analysis of methods and paradigms for evaluating the effectiveness of health care actions, particularly in the context of extending the logic of Evidence-Based Medicine (EBM) to medicine in mental health (EBMM), and in light of the developing interest of public health workers for mental health.
+More broadly, my work is part of an approach to the epistemological and sociological elucidation of “measurement” in mental health, and the social practices it leads to.